 Then you have the cold weather, the dark nights and the fading memories of happy times you had over Christmas.
 That’s why the third Monday in January has been branded blue.

 How can you Tackle the Effects of Blue Monday?

 Well, short of hopping in a time machine and undoing all that holiday spending a month previously, there are more practical ways you can prepare yourself for the oncoming slump.

 You don’t have to wait until that credit card bill plops through your letterbox.
 Indeed, many statements are available online now via your online banking and so you probably already have a fair idea of how much you owe.
 If you can set aside money to pay off a good chunk of that debt, that’s great, but if that’s not an option, you’ll need to have a plan.
 Work out how much you can afford to pay off, tackling the debt with the biggest interest rate first.

-Facing your finances head on may initially be painful, but it is a constructive way to deal with debt and you will feel better afterwards, even if you haven’t totally wiped it all out.
+Facing your finances head-on may initially be painful, but it is a constructive way to deal with debt and you will feel better afterward, even if you haven’t totally wiped it all out.

 Christmas and the holiday period is often the best time for get-togethers, but that usually involves drinking and eating to excess.
 The temptation in January is to hibernate and stay in the house, but cutting off human contact can see us slipping inward and more prone to depression.
 You don’t have to organize a big event, just grabbing a quick cup of coffee with a friend for a chat can keep your mood up.